Dance forms of Andhra Pradesh: Dhimsa

+Dhimsa originated in Koraput district in the Odisha State.
+Dhimsa means "sound of the foot steps".

 Dhimsa dance is a dance of young and old, men and women of Valmiki, Bogata, Khond, and Kotia tribes living in the enchanting Araku Valley in the hilly tracts of Vishakhapatnam district.
 A monthly magazine is published by the name of Dhimsa in [Telugu language] Tribals dance during the months of Chaitra i.e. March and April, on weddings and other festivities.
 During the festivals dancers of one village visit the other to participate in the dance and join the community feast.
 Such dances are known as "Sankidi Kelbar".
 The unique feature of Dhimsa dance is that it canalizes friendship and fraternity between the people of different villages.
 This being traditionally a tribal dance, the women folk attired in typical tribal dress and ornaments dance in the group to the tune of Mori, Kiridi, Tudumu, Dappu, and Jodukommulu.